jmn/jmn.github.io-old/_posts/2018-03-26-markdown-syntax-highlighting.md

 ---
 <!--more-->
-With using Github Flavored Markdown, it is possible to set syntax highlighting in [fenced code blocks](https://help.github.com/articles/creating-and-highlighting-code-blocks/#fenced-code-blocks) like so:
+With Github Flavored Markdown, it is possible to set syntax highlighting in [fenced code blocks](https://help.github.com/articles/creating-and-highlighting-code-blocks/#fenced-code-blocks) like so:

 {% raw %}